 How to Deal With Harassment at Work

 Many workers in the legal industry experience workplace harassment—demeaning, abusive, or authoritarian behavior perpetuated by coworkers or even employers.
-Yet studies show that less than one in 10 victims of workplace harassment let the offending person know that they don't like it.
+Yet studies show that only one in 10 victims of workplace harassment report it (and just 17% stand up to the bully themselves).

 Employees are far less productive in the workplace when they don't take action against harassment issues.
 Several strategies offered by workplace experts and employment attorneys can help you deal with workplace harassment and bullying behavior.

 Let the Bully Know the Behavior is Unwelcome

 Christina Stovall, Director of Human Resource Service Center for the HR outsourcing company Odyssey OneSource, has this to say:

 "A bullied target can first try to address the behavior with the bully directly, particularly if it's a more subtle form of bullying (i.e., explaining that snide or sarcastic comments are not appropriate, not professional and not appreciated).
 If the bullying is of a more serious nature or if the target has attempted to resolve the issue but to no avail or if the bullying has gotten worse, then it's time to tell someone else about it."

 At a minimum, victims of bullying or abusive behavior should tell the bully that the behavior is inappropriate and unwelcome, according to Josh Van Kampen, Esq., an employment attorney in Charlotte, North Carolina.